 - The 2012 Nebraska P-Index

 - More about Protecting Herd Health with Biosecurity

 How Can I Get Credit for This Training?

 Quizzes are available at the end of each module.
-You must be registered through LAT Online Registration Page and the campus.extension.org system to complete the quizzes.
+You must be registered to complete the quizzes.

 - You will receive your certificate by email.
 Once you receive your certificate, print one for your own records.
 Within a few days, you will receive a letter by email containing NDEE acknowledgement of your completion of the course.
 Please save this in your records.

 Who Will Benefit from the Training?